2023 Youngstown State Penguins baseball team

-The 2023 Youngstown State Penguins baseball team are a baseball team that represents Youngstown State University in the 2023 NCAA Division I baseball season.
-The Penguins are members of the Horizon League and play their home games at Eastwood Field in Niles, Ohio.
-They are led by seventh-year head coach Dan Bertolini.
+The 2023 Youngstown State Penguins baseball team was a baseball team that represented Youngstown State University in the 2023 NCAA Division I baseball season.
+The Penguins were members of the Horizon League and played their home games at Eastwood Field in Niles, Ohio.
+They were led by seventh-year head coach Dan Bertolini.

 Previous season

 The Penguins finished the 2022 NCAA Division I baseball season 21–36 overall (12–16 conference) and fifth place in the conference standings, qualifying for the 2022 Horizon League Baseball Tournament, where they were eliminated in the semi-finals after going 2–2.

 Preseason

 Following the season, Jake Marinelli left to take the head baseball coaching position with Keuka College.
 On August 4, 2022, Marinelli was replaced by former Penguin's pitcher, Collin Floyd.

 Preseason Horizon poll

 For the 2023 poll, Youngstown State was projected to finish in fourth in the Conference.